-By retaining moisture it ensures no cracking of the wood.
+By retaining moisture, it ensures no cracking of the wood.

-Adding color to wood burning can be achieved using watercolor paint, ink, acrylic, or color pencil.
+Adding color to a wood burning can be achieved using watercolor paint, ink, acrylic, or color pencil.
 These can be applied either around or inside your burn area.

 The method of application is very important; spraying will ensure that the color is not smeared in the application.